uruz-utku-un/uruz-utku-un/README.md

   processwith new projects.

 - 🌱 Learning:
+  - 🥇
+    - Developing custom nodes and scripts with Godot.
+    - Creating mechanics for games.
+    - Designing systematic and modular structures for projects.
+  - 🥈
     - Developing user interfaces (UI) with Tkinter.
     - Writing comprehensive unit tests with Unittest.
     - Understanding the structure and processing of image files.

 - 🎯 My Goals:
   - Build my own script compiler.